sofiabianc/OAT/README.md

 # The ERC-20 Standard OAT token

 The OAT token is the native ERC-20 standard token to the Of All Trades platform which will be expended for a variety of investing education use-cases.
-In time, this token will allows you to stake and earn token rewards in accordance with the success of the portfolios of users that you subscribe to, as well as can grant you access to exclusive content within your online investing community.
-We imagine users to have the ability to set a price for access to their followers-only content, and learn from eachother on how to become better investors in the process.
+In time, this token will allows you to stake and earn token rewards.
+This upvoting protocol rewards users being upvoted on a 1:1 basis for posting most valuable content based off of number of upvotes they recieve on their content.
-In the future, the OAT platform will use its native token to reward users for their participation on the platform, as well as for contributing quality content, as traced by the OAT upvoting protocol.

 The main functionality of the ERC-20 token is this: to allow users to send their OATs to other users.